JakeStevenson/MyBlog/contents/articles/changes/index.md

 I've always been averse to change.
 It makes my wife crazy because I resist her re-arranging the furniture.
 I resist throwing out an old pair of sneakers and buying new ones.
 Moving?
 I've told her I plan to die in our current house.

 So making a career change is especially nerve-wracking.
 I do not like it.
-It usually takes quite a lot to "push" me out the door at a job, like not paying me for a few months.
+It usually takes quite a lot to "push" me out the door at a job, like not paying me (not the case this time) for a few months.
 I grow attached to my projects.
 I grow fond of my co-workers.
 I get very comfortable in my little corner of the world.

 And I get stagnant.
 I might get a bit TOO comfortable.
 I start to turn a blind eye to some of the dirtier code corners in the project.